wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ![Screenshot selecting the tab settings menu](../media/05-channel-tab-05.png)

-This will open the configuration page with our updated component:
+The configuration page opens with our updated component:

 ![Screenshot selecting the tab settings menu](../media/05-channel-tab-04.png)

-Select one of the math operators and save your changes by selecting **Save**.
+Select one of the math operators, and save your changes by selecting **Save**.
 The tab should display the selected operator with the **MathPage** suffix.

 ## Implement the channel tab

 The last step is to implement the channel tab.

-Locate and open the file **./src/app/scripts/configMathTab/ConfigMathTab.tsx**.
+Locate and open the file ./src/app/scripts/configMathTab/ConfigMathTab.tsx.

 ### Update the channel tab to use the Stardust UI library